 For sainthood, a second miracle attributed to the intercession of the person is needed and must go through the same examination.
-If accepted, the pope may decide to move the beatified person to canonization.
+If accepted, the pope may decide to declare the beatified person, Saint.

 You will also see reference to a “Doctor of the Church.”
 This is a title that’s given to a saint or holy person who has made an important contribution to theology or church doctrine.
 Sts.
 Ambrose, Augustine, Jerome, and Pope Gregory I were the first declared Doctors of the Church in the Roman Catholic Church.

 Additionally, some saints are “mystics,” but not all mystics are saints.
-Mystics are persons who strive to have stronger relationships with God through prayer and devotions.
+Mystics are persons who strive to have strong relationships with God through prayer and devotions.
 But some mystics also receive special graces from God, such as visions — like those of St. Bernadette Soubirous — or stigmata — like those of St. Pio of Pietrelcina.
 You can also find a listing of mystic saints included on this site.